IIIF/api/source/presentation/4.0/model.md

 ### first
 {: #first}

-This property references the first Annotation Page within an Annotation Collection, or the first CollectionPage within a Collection.
+This property references the first Annotation Page within an Annotation Collection, or the first Collection Page within a Collection.
 Note that Collections will only have the `first` property if there is a large number of items, more than could conveniently be included in a single page.

 The value _MUST_ be a JSON object with `id` and `type` properties.
 The `id` _MUST_ be the HTTP(S) URI of the referenced Annotation or Collection Page.
 The value of `type` _MUST_ be `AnnotationPage` or `CollectionPage`.

-* A non-empty AnnotationCollection _MUST_ have the `first` property.<br/>
+* A non-empty Annotation Collection _MUST_ have the `first` property.<br/>
   Clients _MUST_ process the `first` property on an AnnotationCollection.
-* A non-empty Collection _MAY_ have the `first` property.<br/>
+* A non-empty Collection with pages _MUST_ have the `first` property.<br/>
-  Clients _MUST_ process the `first` property on a Collection.
+  Clients _MUST_ process the `first` property on a paged Collection.

 {% include api/code_header.html %}
 ``` json-doc